Lilllllllian/Computer-Vision/README.md

 The model will be saved in the current directory.

 ## Hyperparameter Searching and Visualization
 To search for the best hyperparameters and visualize the result, you can check the examples in the `data_and_test/cifar-10/param_and_plot.ipynb` file.
 Run the cells sequencially to get the results.
+Or you can simply open the .html file to see my results.

 ## Loading and Testing the Model